Zero Trust, SASE, and Trusted or Untrusted Zone Decisions

 Exam Focus

 For N10-009, connect the concept to an operational decision.
 If a question asks for reduced lateral movement, think segmentation, least privilege, and identity-aware access.
-If a question describes remote users, branches, SaaS, and cloud-delivered inspection, SASE may be the best fit.
-If it describes avoiding automatic trust based on network location, zero trust is the cue.
+If it describes remote users, branches, SaaS, and cloud-delivered inspection, SASE is the cue.
+If it describes avoiding automatic trust based on network location, zero trust is the answer.

 Test Your Knowledge